Wow thanks for the votes everybody - I hope you enjoyed chatting with all the other scis just as much

 Natural Environment Research Council, University of Leeds & Natural History Museum

-What I love most about being a scientist is just how many different things you get to do – it’s a really exciting job – I suppose currently what I most like doing is identifying species
+Favourite thing to do in my job What I love most about being a scientist is just how many different things you get to do – it’s a really exciting job – I suppose currently what I most like doing is identifying species

 Hi, I’m James.
 I’m a PhD student (so pretty early on in my career).
 I’m 24, married and have a three-year old daughter (with another on the way eek!).
 I work at the University of Leeds and also sometimes at the Natural History Museum in London.
 I’d like to tell you a bit about how I decided I wanted to be a scientist but unfortunately for you, I can’t ever remember not wanting to be one.
 Even as a little boy I was always fascinated by the natural world, and particularly the deep sea.
 I studied Biology, Chemistry, Geography (and English Literature) when I did my a-levels, went to Southampton University to study Marine Biology and last september I started my work in Leeds.